mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

 *   Not interrupting your classmates or the instructor
 *   Silencing your cell phone
 *   Refraining from texting/messaging
-*   Refraining from using devices for anything other than coursework[^4]
+*   Refraining from using devices for anything other than coursework[^devices-definition-footnote]
 *   Removing ear-buds/headphones and sunglasses when class begins

 The expectations of civil and respectful behavior still apply for all online discussions Students are expected to follow proper grammar and punctuation in online posts and to refrain from using internet slang, abbreviations, and sarcasm.